yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 Before you install YugabyteDB on a Kubernetes cluster, perform the following:

 - Create a `yugabyte-platform-universe-management` service account.
-- Create a `kubeconfig` file of the earlier-created service account to configure access to the Kubernetes cluster.
+- Create a `kubeconfig` file of the service account you created to configure access to the Kubernetes cluster.

 This needs to be done for each Kubernetes cluster if you are doing a multi-cluster setup.

+If YugabyteDB Anywhere is deployed on Kubernetes, you can use the existing service account to discover details about the Kubernetes cluster and auto-fill the provider configuration.
+You can then modify these settings to further customize the provider.
+See [Configure Kubernetes](#configure-kubernetes).

 ### Service account